7 Author Shoutouts – Authors We Love To Recommend

 Alice Munro

-Alice Munro, hailing from Wingham, Ontario, Canada, is widely recognized as the reigning monarch of the modern short story genre.
+A muted Author Shoutout to Alice Munro, hailing from Wingham, Ontario, Canada, who is widely recognized as the reigning monarch of the modern short story.
 Her literary prowess has been acknowledged with a Nobel Prize in Literature, a Man Booker International Prize, a National Book Critics Circle Award, and three O’Henry Awards, along with numerous other commendations.
 Even in her teenage years, Munro exhibited her storytelling talent by publishing her inaugural narrative, and in less than two decades, she astounded the literary world with her highly acclaimed and celebrated debut collection.

 LitStack